kaosbeat/blenderplotter/README.md

 https://github.com/mathandy/svgpathtools

+###  current use
+$ /Applications/Blender/blender.app/Contents/MacOS/blender stroketesting.blend --background --python generateandrender.py -- mysvg.svg

+this produces an SVG named mysvg.svg then we pass it on to the next script in a python2.7 env

+(python2.7)$ python plotrender.py mysvg.svg

 ## TODO
 ### pipeline template
 * run script that generates geometry in blender
-* render the script  (preferably in the background) to SVG lines ** use differnt linestyles for hidden lines
+* render the script  (preferably in the background) to SVG lines
+* use differnt linestyles for hidden lines
 * pipe the output to chiplotle
+* make a git commit